Azure-Samples/graphrag-accelerator/frontend/README.md

 | WEB_APP              | No       | myresourcegroup-playground              | The name of the Azure Web App.
 Defaults to the resource group name with "playground" appended. |
 | WEB_APP_IDENTITY     | No       | myresourcegroup-playground-identity     | The name of the managed identity for the Azure Web App.
 Defaults to the web app name with "identity" appended. |

 Save the `frontend_deploy.parameters.json` file after populating the values.
+Make sure you have created and populated `.env` file mentioned in Step 2 above if you want the webapp to automatically connect to the graphrag backend API.

 ### 6. Run the deploy script